 Sangue is a kind of dessert wine with a pungent smell similar to Sherry, served to us from repurposed water coolers in white plastic cups.

-However, as soon as the sickly sweet liquid touched my lips, I knew that I’d been given this once before, on one of my many drunken nights out on La Vucciria.
+As soon as the sickly sweet liquid touched my lips, I knew that I’d been given this before, on one of many drunken nights out on La Vucciria.

 ‘I – probably wouldn’t buy this again,’ I grimaced, taking another couple of sips before laying my cup down on the bar.

 Usually, I’d drink 1 EUR wine no matter the taste, but when you can get an ice cold bottle of beer for the same price, it’s no competition – sorry, not sorry.

-As we made our way into the main piazza of La Vucciria, I spotted Rocky Basile, one of the most well-known Palermo street food vendors who has been serving up his speciality since he was six years old, and his father and grandfather before him.
+As we made our way onto the main piazza, I spotted Rocky Basile, one of the most well-known Palermo street food vendors who has been serving up his speciality since he was six years old, and his father and grandfather before him.

 And what is this speciality, you ask?